 - Watch out for additives.
 Plant-based milks usually contain thickening agents to give them a creamy texture.
 Most of them are considered safe, but carrageenan is questionable as this ingredient has been linked to gut inflammation.

 Almond milk and oat milk are still the leading choices for plant-based milk drinkers.
 Below are no-sugar-added options for each.
-Plus, here’s a peek at some recent innovations and trendy products to add to your shopping list.
+Plus, some smart choices in other categories to consider adding to your shopping list.

 Most vanilla plant-based milks are sweetened, but this version has no added sugar.
 Plus, it’s low in calories and carbs, and is an excellent source of calcium.
 Make sure to load up on vitamin D from other foods or a supplement.